gothangelzzzzzz/Artix-Installation-Guide-For-Dummies/README.md

 An example for the Polish layout `loadkeys pl`
 # 3) Partitioning
 ----
-Before that I'd recommend running `lsblk` to determine on which drive you want to use to install Artix on it
+Before that I'd recommend running `lsblk` to determine which drive you want to use (to install Artix onto it)
 ----

 To partition your disk from scratch type `cfdisk -z /dev/yourDisk`